-Formerly The Sahara Ave Monorail Station
+Formerly The SLS Station and The Sahara Ave Monorail Station

-Very Convenient To: SLS Las Vegas
+Very Convenient To: Sahara Las Vegas

 Somewhat Convenient To: Stratosphere, Hilton Grand Vacations

 Not At All Convenient To: Circus Circus

 The Sahara is lovely.
 The area surrounding it is not.

 If your ultimate destination is Downtown, too bad- this is as far north as the monorail takes you.

 (Update October 2019: Everything old is new again, folks!
 The SLS Hotel was sold and as of August 2019, it’s the Sahara Las Vegas!
 Appropriately, the monorail station was renamed the Sahara Station.)

 When you exit the monorail at the Sahara Monorail Station, you see a pedestrian bridge that takes you directly to the Sahara Las Vegas.
 It is such a huge change from the days of the Pedestrian Bridge To Nowhere to the old Sahara hotel, which used to tickle me to no end.